-• Judgment by two members of the clinical faculty, based on independent admissions interviews and written application materials, that a student is well suited for clinical work.
-The entire clinical faculty meets to discuss admissions decisions, and input from faculty who know applicants in other contexts (e.g., through research mentorship) is considered, along with the recommendations of interviewers.

-• Each applicant to the Clinical Program will be required to nominate and rank, in order of preference, two members of the regular (i.e., non-adjunct) clinical and/or general faculty with whom they would like to pursue doctoral research.
+- work.
+The entire clinical faculty meets to discuss admissions decisions, and input from faculty who know applicants in other contexts (e.g., through research mentorship) is considered, along with the recommendations of interviewers. - 3.
+Each applicant to the Clinical Program will be required to nominate and rank, in order of preference, two members of the regular (i.e., non-adjunct) clinical and/or CSD faculty with whom they would like to pursue doctoral research.
 Students should speak with the faculty member they intend to nominate before doing so.
 Adjunct faculty cannot be included among those nominated.
-During the clinical admissions process, input will be sought from all members of the regular clinical faculty regarding each applicant's research prospects and general fitness to pursue the clinical doctorate.
-Note that matches between student interests and faculty research will be a factor in admissions.

-• All applicants must write an essay, approximately 2 to 3 typewritten pages, addressing 1) their educational background, 2) research and clinical experience, 3) a research question or set of questions that they are interested in pursuing in the Ph.D. program, 4) immediate and long-term goals, and 5) life experiences which might supplement traditional criteria (e.g., test scores, GPA) to demonstrate their academic promise.
+During the clinical admissions process, input will be sought from all members of the psychology department faculty regarding each applicant's research prospects and general fitness to pursue the clinical doctorate.
+Note that matches between student interests and faculty research will be a factor in admissions. - 4.
+All applicants must write an essay, approximately 2 to 3 typewritten pages, addressing: 1) their educational background, 2) research and clinical experience, 3) a research question or set of questions that they are interested in pursuing in the PhD program, 4) immediate and long-term goals, and 5) life experiences which might supplement traditional criteria (e.g., test scores, GPA) to demonstrate their academic promise.
 In describing research interests, students should bear in mind that the department is not asking for a fully developed research proposal or a firm commitment to pursue a particular area.
-Rather, the faculty seeks to gain an understanding of the questions or problems that currently draw an applicant to the field of clinical psychology, with full recognition that this may change over time.
+Rather, the faculty seeks to gain an understanding of the questions or problems that currently draw an applicant to the field of clinical psychology, with full recognition that this may change over time. - 5.
 Prospective applicants to the Clinical Program are strongly encouraged to become involved with a faculty members research, or to discuss their own research interests with faculty, before applying to the Clinical Program.

-The department reserves the right at the time of application, with the applicants' consent, to access and review all university academic and disciplinary files.
+The department reserves the right at the time of application, with the applicant's consent, to access and review all university academic and disciplinary files.

-Successful completion of the M.A. in General Psychology does not guarantee admission to the Ph.D. program.
-The Clinical Psychology Ph.D.
-Program admits approximately 15 students per year.
+Successful completion of the MA in General Psychology does not guarantee admission to the PhD program.
+The Clinical Psychology PhD Program admits approximately 15 students per year.